techidaily/site-howto/source/_posts/restore-missing-app-icon-on-realme-gt-5-pro-step-by-step-solutions-drfone-by-drfone-fix-android-problems-fix-android-problems.md

 </a>
 <img height="0" width="0" src="https://aligracehair.sjv.io/i/5597632/2135405/19272" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->
-### Make Space in the Phone

-When Gmail stops syncing, one of the things that can save you is clearing the storage.
-It is the space that maybe the culprit and therefore the syncing don’t work at all.
-We would like to suggest you removing the unwanted apps to clear the storage or deleting the downloaded files.
-You can also transfer the important files to your computer and make the space vacant.

 ### Check Gmail Sync Settings

 When still the Gmail not working issue persists and you can’t sync, make sure to check the Gmal sync settings.
 For this, follow the steps below: